-Members of the IPWA Poultry Health & Welfare Committee, who served as the primary authors, included 57 production managers, welfare program supervisors, business owners, veterinarians, and other professionals actively involved in the creation, implementation, or verification of welfare protocols for poultry.
+The IPWA Poultry Health & Welfare Committee, who served as the primary authors, was made up of 57 production managers, welfare program supervisors, business owners, veterinarians, and other professionals actively involved in the creation, implementation, or verification of welfare protocols for poultry.
 Their expertise and current work covered every poultry market in the world.
 The IPWA Research & Education Committee completed a rigorous academic review and revision process of the guide, bringing together 18 research experts from the world's leading institutions and growing poultry research programs.
-IPWA is also led by a diverse board of 14 directors that oversees the execution of the strategic vision of the organization.
-They also reviewed the IPWA KWI Guide and drove revisions that ensure this resource holds true to IPWA's mission to uphold credible science and a transparent approach to welfare.
+IPWA is also led by a diverse board of 14 directors that oversee the execution of the strategic vision of the organization.
+They also reviewed the IPWA KWI Guide and drove revisions that ensure this resource holds true to the mission of IPWA to uphold credible science and a transparent approach to welfare.